 Dublin is a medium-sized city located in the state of Ohio.
 With a population of 49,085 people and ten constituent neighborhoods, Dublin is the 21st largest community in Ohio.

 Dublin home prices are not only among the most expensive in Ohio, but Dublin real estate also consistently ranks among the most expensive in America.

 Also of interest is that Dublin has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 19.70% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Dublin is a great place for families with children to consider.
 First of all, many other families with children live here, making Dublin a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Dublin has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Dublin’s overall crime rate is lower than average for the country.

 The most common language spoken in Dublin is English.
-Other important languages spoken here include Other Asian languages and Chinese.
+Other important languages spoken here include Chinese and Other Asian languages.